Takeaway

 Language and descriptions used in the report may be unsettling to some people.

-4. Arrange a time to talk about results with the family.
+4. Arrange a distraction-free time to talk about results with the family.

-If you receive a phone call at a less-than-optimal time, ask to schedule at another time so that you can give the conversation your full attention.
+If you receive a phone call from a family member at a less-than-optimal time, ask to schedule a different time so you can give the conversation your full attention.
 Alternatively, if you call the family, ask when the best time is to discuss results.

 5. Acknowledge that uncertainty is hard for families when there are no clear answers.